 Recipe yields approximately 1 cup of pesto

-Pesto keeps in a sealed container for 3-4 days in the refrigerator or up to a year frozen
+Pesto keeps in a sealed container for 3-4 days in the refrigerator or 6-8 months frozen

 Substitute sliced almonds for the pepitas, if desired

 Use pesto on your favorite pasta, rice or potato salad, or as a delicious topping to a flatbread or pizza